 Sustainability is here to stay

-Agricultural sustainability is a growing concern for the general public because of its considerable use of land, water and other natural resources.
-With the world population projected to reach 9.6 billion by 2050 will put increasing pressure on the agricultural sector to produce enough food and resources to meet the growing demand.
-As a result, sustainability is of utmost importance than ever before and is reflected in the general public's concern where 81% of consumers claim to care about sustainability in agriculture.
+Agricultural sustainability is a growing concern for the general public because of its considerable use of land, water, and other natural resources.
+Considering the world population is projected to reach 9.6 billion by 2050, increased pressure will be put on the agricultural industry to produce enough food and resources to meet the growing demand.
+As a result, sustainability is of the utmost importance and is not only reflected by the general public's concern but also with farmers.

-Companies are not taking notice of consumer demands and have started to implement sustainaible practices and promotion of these said practices to the general public.
-In addition, companies are now putting innovation in the sector a top priority and are constantly seeking for collaborations and partnerships that aim to alleviate the agricultural challenges mankind will face in the years to come.
+Agtech companies are taking notice of consumer demands and have started to implement sustainable practices.
+In addition, companies are now making innovation in agriculture a top priority and are constantly seeking collaborations and partnerships with agriculture startups hoping to alleviate the crop production challenges that mankind will face in the years to come.

 We believe that technological breakthroughs and creativity are critical to reducing the time and cost necessary to achieve the SDGs.
+As we saw from the startups and agtech companies, the role of technology in agriculture is crucial to improving production, resilience, and supply chain management, all of which contribute to a sustainable food network.
 Moreover, we believe that blending purpose with profit to achieve more sustainable operations promises companies a competitive advantage that meets the expectations of modern customers, employees, and investors.